leonardopl/leonardopl/README.md

 ### Hi there 👋

-MSc in Computer Engineering (focusing on Artificial Intelligence, Computer Vision, and Medical Image Analysis) and BSc in Biochemical Engineering.
+I have an MSc in Computer Engineering (focusing on artificial intelligence, computer vision, and medical image analysis) and a BSc in Biochemical Engineering.

 My interests include programming, deep learning, bioinformatics, and data science.